nasa/fprime/Fw/Buffer/docs/sdd.md

 ## 3 Usage Notes

 Components allocating `Fw::Buffer` objects may use the `m_context` field at their discretion.
 This field is typically used to track the origin of the buffer for eventual allocation.

-When a component fails to allocate memory, it must set the `m_size` field to zero to indicate that the buffer is invalid.
+When a component fails to allocate memory, it must set the `m_bufferData` field to `nullptr` and/or set the `m_size` field to zero to indicate that the buffer is invalid.

-Receivers of `Fw::Buffer` objects are expected to check the `m_size` field before using the buffer.
+A receiver of an `Fw::Buffer` object _B_ must check that _B_ is valid before accessing the data stored in _B_.
+To check validity, you can call the interface function `isValid()`.

 ### Serializing and Deserializing with `Fw::Buffer`

 Users can obtain a SerializeBuffer, `sb`, by calling `getSerializeRepr()`.
 This serialize buffer is backed by the memory of the `Fw::Buffer` and is initially empty.
 Users can serialize and deserialize through `sb` to copy to/from the backed memory.

 The state of `sb` persists as long as the current `Fw::Buffer` object exists as it is stored as a member.
 However, all `Fw::Buffer` constructors initialize `sb` to an empty state including the `Fw::Buffer` copy constructor.
 Thus, if an